moby/moby/docs/sources/docker-hub/builds.md

 To use Automated Builds, you must have an
 [account on Docker Hub](http://docs.docker.com/userguide/dockerhub/#creating-a-docker-hub-account) and on GitHub and/or Bitbucket.
-The account needs to be properly validated and activated before you can link to it.
+In either case, the account needs to be properly validated and activated before you can link to it.

 ## Setting up Automated Builds with GitHub